tomiock/quantum-GAN/README.md

-# Quantum GAN for image generation and non-linear funcions
+# Quantum GAN for image generation